Sacagawea Coins & Native American Dollars

 Launched in 2000, the Sacagawea dollar coin has an obverse honoring Sacagawea, the young Shoshone guide and interpreter who helped Lewis and Clark find a western route to the Pacific Ocean.
 The infant is her son, Jean Baptiste, who accompanied her on the expedition.
 The original intent of Sacagawea dollars was to replace the paper dollar, but it has since become a favorite collectible.

-Introduced as the US Dollar Coin Act of 1997
+Introduction with the U.S. Dollar Coin Act of 1997

-President Bill Clinton signed the US Dollar Coin Act of 1997 into law on December 1.
-No longer intended to replace the dollar bill, the new dollar coin "shall be golden in color, have a distinctive edge, [and] have tactile and visual features that make the denomination of the coin readily discernible."
-They are made with a copper, zinc and nickel combination that includes manganese brass which gives the coins their distinctive golden color.
+President Bill Clinton signed the U.S. Dollar Coin Act of 1997 into law on December 1st.
+No longer intended to replace the dollar bill, the new dollar coin was to be "golden in color, have a distinctive edge, [and] have tactile and visual features that make the denomination of the coin readily discernible."
+The coin's golden color comes from its composition, which includes copper, zinc, nickel and manganese brass.

-The call for a new dollar coin design produced 120 submissions.
-The winning motif for the obverse showed Sacagawea and her son by artist Glenna Goodacre.
-The eagle in flight by US Mint engraver Thomas D. Rogers, Sr. was selected for the reverse.
-The coin was minted from 2000 to 2008.
+The call for a new dollar coin design produced 120 submissions, and the winning motif for the obverse depicted Sacagawea and her son by artist Glenna Goodacre.
+The eagle in flight by U.S. Mint engraver Thomas D. Rogers, Sr. was selected for the reverse.
+The Sacagawea dollar coin was minted from 2000 to 2008.

-Sacagawea dollars were issued for circulation by the Philadelphia "P" and Denver "D" Mints and as Proofs by the San Francisco Mint.
-Circulating P and D Sacagawea dollars in 2002, 2007 and 2008 were made available only from the US Mint.
+Sacagawea coins were issued for circulation by the Philadelphia ("P") and Denver ("D") Mints, while Proofs were struck by the San Francisco Mint.
+Circulating Sacagawea dollars in 2002, 2007 and 2008 were made available only from the U.S. Mint.